gnolang/gno/README.md

 The Gno Foundation is a non-profit with missions originally stated in the [Virgo Project](https://github.com/virgo-project/virgo).
-The Gno Foundation, which owns the IP to the Gno Works, proposes the plan as laid out in the plan file.
+The Gno Foundation, which owns the IP to the Gno Works, proposes the plan as laid out in the [plan doc](/PLAN.md).

 ## Contact